itmo-infocom/BigData/OpenFlow/README.md

 of_status -- flow tables status in 4 Mininet switches

-of_del -- clear all 4 Mininet switches flow tables
+of_del -- drop all 4 Mininet switches flow tables